mcandocia/TreeGrabForReddit/README.md

 * You should probably do separate calls when rescraping posts/users.
 While you can share filters, the process can take a long time and they don't do the exact same thing.

 * You can scrape subreddits now, as well as moderator information.

+* You can scrape related subreddits using subreddit sidebars and wikis.
+There is also an option to generate your own .txt file of subreddits using `get_subreddit_list.py`.

 ## Other Notes